Views Media

 1. Regular cleaning - Wipe down after workouts with a damp cloth to remove sweat and dirt

-2. Software updates - Keep watch software updated for latest GPS accuracy improvements and features
+2. Software updates - Keep watch software updated for GPS accuracy improvements

-3. Battery maintenance - Charge regularly and avoid letting battery drain completely
+3. Battery maintenance - Charge regularly; avoid completely draining the battery repeatedly

-4. Screen protection - Use screen protectors if available to prevent scratches
+4. Screen protection - Use screen protectors to prevent scratches

-5. Band care - Clean watch bands regularly and replace if they show signs of wear
+5. Band care - Clean bands regularly and replace at signs of wear

 6. Water resistance - Rinse with fresh water after exposure to salt water or chlorine

-Pro tip: Calibrate the barometric altimeter regularly for accurate elevation data.
-Pre-download offline maps before heading to remote areas to ensure navigation works without cell service.
+Note: Calibrate the barometric altimeter regularly for accurate elevation data.
+Download offline maps before heading to remote areas — don't count on cell service.

 Common Mistakes When Buying GPS Watches

-1. Ignoring battery life - Choosing watches with insufficient battery for your longest runs, especially important for ultrarunners
+1. Ignoring battery life - Choosing watches that won't last your longest runs, a real problem for ultrarunners

-4. Not considering maps - Missing out on built-in maps for route exploration and navigation
+4. Not considering maps - Breadcrumb trails work for known routes; full maps matter for exploration

-5. Ignoring training features - Not considering training readiness scores and recovery metrics for performance optimization
+5. Ignoring training features - Training readiness and recovery metrics make training smarter

-6. Choosing wrong size - Selecting watches that are too large or too small for comfortable wear during long runs
+6. Wrong size - Too large or too small affects comfort significantly on long runs

 FAQ